techconative/inmemory-posf/README.md

 - **F**iltering

 **In Memory POSF** helps integrate these features into your application when interacting with any such data sources.
-It is source agnostic and can be applied in any situation where handling large sets of Java Objects is necessary.
+It is source agnostic and can be applied on any situation when the above operations are required on structured(JSON) data is necessary.

 ## Usage

 ### 1. Import the library into your project

 The library is published on [Central repository](https://search.maven.org/artifact/com.techconative/inmemory-posf/1.0.0/jar).
 Import it using your build system.

 > `maven`